 Response Tip: Mention specific industry publications, websites, conferences, or networking groups that you follow.
 Share examples of how you've applied new knowledge or techniques to improve call center performance.

-6. Describe your communication style and how you tailor it to different audiences, such as agents, customers, and upper management.
+6. How do you tailor your communication style to different audiences, such as agents, customers, and upper management?

 Response Tip: Highlight your ability to communicate clearly and effectively, both verbally and in writing.
 Provide examples of how you've adjusted your communication style to build rapport with different stakeholders.